OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Time Complexity – O(n log n)**: Average and best case
 * **Worst Case – O(n²)**: When pivot choice results in unbalanced partitions
-* **Internal Sorting**: Sorting done entirely in memory Here is your content, fully reformatted into your consistent instructional style — using a **single titled section**, structured with `####` subheadings, properly formatted Java code, performance notes, and a concise lesson summary with key terms.
+* **Internal Sorting**: Sorting done entirely in memory

----

 ### Section 11: Sorting Arrays Using Insertion Sort in Java